 With that increased blood flow comes easier arousal and increased sensitivity.
 This is completely normal.
 It also often results in a more pleasurable sexual experience with your partner.

 Don’t be surprised if you have some leakage from your nipples.
 Your body is changing rapidly, so don’t let these new changes alarm you.
 Instead, embrace them and your increased sexual appetite!

 Many women experience an increased libido late in the first trimester and in the second.
 Along with this increased libido comes increased vaginal lubrication and a hypersensitive clitoris due to extra genital blood flow.

 Take advantage of this time with your partner and share in the joy of how your body is changing.
 Sex during pregnancy is a great way to stay mentally, emotionally, and physically connected.

-As there is no need to stress about contraception, pregnancy intimacy can also come with a more relaxed — and more intimate — you.
+As there’s no need to stress about contraception, pregnancy intimacy can also come with a more relaxed — and more intimate — you.

 It’s very helpful to focus on the positive and embrace the changes.
 This will make your sex life healthier, your stress levels lower, and ultimately your body healthier for your growing baby.

-Weight gain anywhere between 25 and 35 pounds is normal during your nine-month pregnancy.
+Weight gain anywhere between 25 and 35 pounds is normal during your 40-week pregnancy.

 While some find their new, changing, growing figure to be uncomfortable, other women find that it gives them a whole new mindset and feeling about their body.